 Sight words, sight words, sight words!
 A term we can safely say everyone has heard of!
 It doesn’t matter if you are an educator or a parent, you are probably familiar with what a sight word is, and I’m sure you’ve practiced them many times too!
-Sight word practice is here to stay, and for good reason.
+Sight word practice is an important building block for beginning readers, so the more they have practice reading them in context, the better they’ll become at reading them in books!

 Importance of Learning Sight Words